NguyenNhuTu09/SE357-Pratice-class/Lab 1.1/Lab 1.1.md

 - Circular References: The matrix can reveal circular references between requirements, which can lead to confusion and conflicts in the project.
 Automated verification tools can flag these circular references for correction.
 Regulatory and
 - Compliance Issues: It helps ensure that requirements are compliant with standards, regulations, and other external sources.
 It can identify cases where compliance is lacking or where requirements need to be aligned with new regulations.
 - Scope Creep and Redundancy: By examining the traceability matrix, it's possible to identify instances of scope creep or redundancy where requirements overlap or grow beyond the project's original scope.
-  ##How is AI being proposed for knowledge acquisition and representation in requirements specifications?
+## 7.How is AI being proposed for knowledge acquisition and representation in requirements specifications?
   AI being proposed for knowledge acquisition and representation in requirements specifications by:
 - Natural Language Processing (NLP): NLP techniques are used to extract and understand requirements from textual documents, emails, and other unstructured sources.
 NLP can identify key terms, concepts, and relationships within the text and convert them into structured representations.
 - Knowledge Graphs: AI can be used to build and maintain knowledge graphs that represent the relationships between various requirements, stakeholders, and related concepts.
 These graphs help visualize and navigate the complex web of requirements.